The Canadian Alps

 All bikes in good mechanical condition are welcome at PST including e-bikes, unicycles, trikes, tandems, recumbents, mountain, hybrid, gravel, touring and fat bikes.
 The Icefields Parkway consists of asphalt, but some sections are rough and access to some points of interest may consist of rough gravel.
 Past participants recommend using a bicycle with wider puncture resistant tires of at least 28c for maximum comfort and minimum effort.
 Road bikes should be prepared for rough gravel.

 Adjustments by our tour mechanic are included with registration.
 Parts, major repairs, and shipping will incur a fee from the tour mechanic.
-Please note, due to the remote nature of the tour, bikes that cannot be repaired by the tour mechanic may result in the loss of several riding days to have your bike repaired by a shop in Jasper or Banff.
-If you would like the tour mechanic to assemble your bike prior to the tour, or box and shipped home to you after the tour, please make arrangements directly with the tour mechanic.
+Please note, due to the remote nature of the tour, bikes that cannot be repaired by the tour mechanic may result in the loss of several riding days to have your bike repaired by a shop in Jasper or Banff so please arrive with your bike in top condition..
+If you would like the tour mechanic to assemble your bike prior to the tour, or boxed and shipped home to you after the tour, please make arrangements directly with the tour mechanic.
 Pedalstroke Tours will transport your bike and box for the duration of tour.

 SAG on Tour: